ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 trait Letcc extends Expressions with ContinuationMonad with ReaderMonad{
   override type R = Map[String,Value]

-  // We introduce a new application form CApp instead of using App because we cannot extend App case class CApp(f: Exp, a: Exp) extends Exp {
+  // We introduce a new application form CAp instead of using Ap because we cannot extend Ap case class CAp(f: Exp, a: Exp) extends Exp {
     override def eval : M[Value] =
         for {
            fv <- f.eval